rovitotv/DigitalFreedomWithRaspberryPI/setup.md

 fits your needs best, I currently run both my email server and web server on a single Raspberry Pi 2 and it seems to handle the load.
 In addition to the Raspberry Pi 2 I have a Netgear Wireless-G Router model WGR614.
-The router lets me open/close internet ports and acts as a firewall for my network.
+The router lets me open/close Internet ports and acts as a firewall for my network.
 Most people already own a device similar to this

 ## Raspberry Pi Setup